 She looks at his hand on her arm, and he lets go of her.

 ‘I understand.
-Family is important,’ she gulps, missing the warmth of his hand.
-‘And I think Granny’s forgotten all about my marriage anyway.
+Family is important,’ she whispers, missing the warmth of his hand.
+‘And I think Granny won’t let anything happen before I’m eighteen anyway.
+And when I am, I can do as I please – and that includes refusing to marry.
 I mean… I can take care of myself…’ She squeezes her eyes shut to keep those darn tears at bay.
 ‘I’m more scared of what might happen to you.’
-Her voice comes out in a whisper.
+Her voice comes out in a strangled whisper.

 ‘Hey… Look at me.’
 His fingers under her chin forces her to meet his eyes.

-Sighing, he leans his forehead against hers.
-‘This is hard for me… I might not come back again.’
+His hand trails up her arm to her shoulder, squeezing it slightly.
+With a sigh he leans his forehead against hers.
+‘This is hard for me… I might not come back again.
+Ever.’

 ‘Yes.
 This is goodbye.’
-He kisses her forehead, letting his lips linger…
+He kisses her chastely on her forehead, letting his lips linger.

-His thumb brusher her cheek and she leans toward his hand overwhelmed by the force of her feelings…
+His thumb brushes her cheek and she leans toward his hand, overwhelmed by the force of her feelings.

 ‘I’ve always wanted…’ His voice is hoarse and hesitating.

-This is it… She can feel his hot breath on her face making her lips part and she’s never wanted anything as much in her life as to be kissed by him.
+Her whole body is drawn in towards him and she can feel his hot breath on her face making her lips part and she has never wanted anything as much in her life as to be kissed by him.
 Now.
 This instant.

 ‘Yaaaaaaayyyyyyy!’
 Teddy spins round throwing his hands in the air…